DJDanl/cpp-docs.pt-br/docs/dotnet/set-stl-clr.md

 ## <a name="operatorlt-set-stlclr"></a><a name="op_lteq"></a>operador&lt;= (conjunto) (STL/CLR)

-Lista de comparação menor ou igual.
+Liste menos ou igual comparação.

 ### <a name="syntax"></a>Sintaxe